Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 }
 ```

-Again, we're using hashing as a mechanism of providing unique representations of data.
+Again, we're using hashing as a mechanism of providing unique representation of data.
 We want all transactions in a block to be uniquely identified by a single hash.
 To achieve this, we get hashes of each transaction, concatenate them, and get a hash of the concatenated combination.

 > Bitcoin uses a more elaborate technique: it represents all transactions containing in a block as a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and uses the root hash of the tree in the Proof-of-Work system.
 This approach allows to quickly check if a block contains certain transaction, having only just the root hash and without downloading all the transactions.